-- information about a disability, medical condition or behavioural disorder.
+- information about a disability, medical condition or behavioural disorder such as severe vision impairment, diabetes, anaphylaxis, autism or serious illness.
 If you believe your child needs special test provisions you will need to provide diagnostic evidence

-- copy of court orders if they relate to decisions about the child’s education or access to information
+- copy of court orders if they relate to decisions about the child’s education or communication about the child

 School assessment scores